A Guide to Deoksugung Palace: The Smallest of Seoul’s Palaces

 There are no official guidelines or restrictions on what you can and cannot wear to Deoksugung Palace, but I definitely recommend wearing comfortable shoes.

 Also, don’t forget to bring a lot of water, especially during the hot summer months.
 You might also want to wear sunscreen and a hat in summer.
-In winter, Seoul can get very cold, so warm shoes and a thick coat is also recommended.
+In winter,

 Renting a Korean hanbok dress is very popular among tourists and locals alike.
 Not only will you take some seriously beautiful photos at the palace grounds, but you also get free admission to Deoksugung when wearing a traditional dress.